-"Question: Of what advantage to us is Christ's ascension into Heaven?

-Answer: First, that He is our Advocate in the presence of His Father in Heaven.
-Secondly, that we have our flesh in Heaven -- as a sure pledge that He, as the Head, will also take us as His members up to Himself.
-Thirdly, that He sends us His Spirit as an earnest [or guarantee] -- by Whose power we 'seek the things which are above where Christ keeps on sitting on the right hand of God, and do not [keep on seeking the] things on the Earth.'
+"Question: Of what advantage to us is Christ's ascension into heaven?
+Answer: First, that He is our Advocate in the presence of His Father in heaven; secondly, that we have our flesh in heaven, as a sure pledge that He, as the Head, will also take up to Himself us His members; thirdly, that He sends us His Spirit as an earnest, by Whose power we 'seek the things which are above, where Christ sitteth on the right hand of God, and not (the) things on the earth.'

-"Question: Why is it added 'and sitteth at the right hand of God'?
+"Question: Why is it added 'and sitteth at the right hand of God?"
 Answer: Because Christ is ascended into heaven to the end, that He might there appear as Head of His Church, by Whom the Father governs all things.

 "Question: How does this glory of Christ, our Head, benefit us?
+Answer: First, that by His Holy Spirit He pours out heavenly graces